A gentle cake themed run in Penistone, Yorkshire!

 Cakes and Fancy Dress encouraged!

-As usual we'll have a well stocked aid station which you'll pass every 6.55 miles, (the loop consists of two parts of 2.2 miles and 4.37 miles so you can pop in after 2.2 miles of the loop if you wish) which will have more cakes than usual, a unique custom made medal and a goody bag that actually contains goodies which will make the running worth it!
+As usual we'll have a well stocked aid station which you'll pass every 6.55 miles, (the loop consists of two parts of 2.2 miles and 4.37 miles so you can pop in part way through the loop if you wish) which will have more cakes than usual, a unique custom made medal and a goody bag that actually contains goodies which will make the running worth it!

 Please explore the race and consider joining us!